February 15–20, 2021 North American winter storm: Eastern United States

 After leaving the Deep South, the winter storm moved up the East Coast, becoming a nor'easter.
 Up to 0.5 in of ice accretion was reported in parts of Virginia, West Virginia, and North Carolina.
 Freezing rain resulted in hundreds of thousands of additional power outages in the area, which was still recovering from the previous week's ice storm.
 Virginia implemented a winter weather state of emergency effective February 12, due to the previous week's ice storm, which continued through this winter storm.
 Trees and power lines were downed, and customers who remained without power from the previous storm remained without power for a longer time.

 The District of Columbia's snowfall total from the system was 0.5 in, while totals in Maryland and Virginia ranged from 6–8 in.
 The high water content of falling sleet and snow resulted in a danger of refreezing slush.
 Despite road crews working consistently on major highways, Virginia reported 385 crashes and 255 disabled vehicles statewide, and Maryland reported 160 crashes and 90 disabled vehicles.
 Several area COVID-19 vaccine clinics closed due to the treacherous conditions.
 The United States Government's Office of Personnel Management announced federal offices in the D.C. area were closed on February 18, and would open with a two-hour delay on February 19, although authorized remote work for the majority of employees continued.
 During the storm, 10.2 in of snow fell in Norristown, Pennsylvania, northwest of Philadelphia.
 The storm brought Philadelphia's total seasonal snowfall total up to 22.5 in, which was exactly average.
+The snowstorm resulted in many speed restrictions throughout Pennsylvania, with temporarily reductions in speed limit along the Pennsylvania Turnpike from Cranberry to Valley Forge, as well as the entirety of I-83, I-99 and I-283, with restrictions later added on I-84, I-78 I-176 and I-380, as well as extending the Pennsylvania Turnpike restriction to the intersection with I-95.
 Over 6 in of snow fell in southeastern Massachusetts, with 7.5 in being reported in Dartmouth.
 New York City picked up 4.4 in, pushing their monthly total up to 25.6 in and making February 2021 their eight-snowiest February on record.
+Icy roads on New York State Route 27 in North Babylon led to five car crashes resulting in two injuries.